-For the use of the web site models, we pay Sunstar 2000 a portion of the fee that we receive from the customer for the design and/or maintenance of each template web site in accordance with the Sunstar 2000 Price List.
-If we utilize other services, such as custom design and technical maintenance services provided by Sunstar, we negotiate compensation arrangements on a case-by-case basis depending upon the time required in, and the difficulty of, the performance of the services.
-We may receive a portion of the fee paid monthly by the customer to Sunstar 2000 or other host for the hosting of its web site.
+For the use of the web site models, we pay Cinapsys a portion of the fee that we receive from the customer for the design and/or maintenance of each template web site in accordance with Cinapsys' standard fees.
+If we utilize other services, such as custom design and technical maintenance services, we negotiate compensation arrangements on a case-by-case basis depending upon the time required in, and the difficulty of, the performance of the services.
+We may receive a portion of the fee paid monthly by the customer to Cinapsys for the hosting of its web site.

-We market our design and maintenance services for customized and template, turnkey sites, primarily, online via our web site on the Internet located at www.easywebcorp.com.
-Since June 2000, we have employed advertising on the radio.
+We currently market our design and maintenance services for customized and template, turnkey sites, only by word of mouth due to limited capital resources.
 In September 2000, we designed and created a website located at www.AJOnTheTown.com for AJ Indoors, Inc., a Denver, Colorado, indoor sign company, in exchange for featuring EasyWeb on approximately 100 indoor signs throughout the Denver and Colorado front range areas.
-This advertising did not commence until February 2001 and we have sold only one turnkey, template web site to date as a result of the arrangement.
-Although the results of this arrangement have been disappointing, AJ Indoors has agreed to add EasyWeb to additional indoor signs in the future.
-Our long-range marketing plans include the development of an intensive advertising program involving newspapers and local periodicals in the Denver metropolitan area and other cities along the front range of Colorado.
-We may also host a booth at the 2002 business show held in Denver, Colorado, by the Denver Chamber of Commerce.
+This advertising did not commence until February 2001 and we sold only one turnkey, template web site as a result of the arrangement.
+This arrangement was terminated during 2002.

-As of December 31, 2001, we had sold less than ten web sites and realized \$6,977 in revenue since inception.
+As of December 31, 2002, we had sold less than ten web sites and realized \$9,547 in revenue since inception.
 We bartered, in exchange for the design and ongoing maintenance services in connection with one of the custom web sites, for the advertising services described above.
-As compensation for the design and ongoing maintenance services and costs relating to another customized site for Euthenics International, Inc., a company engaged in marketing and distributing dietary supplements, we have entered into a Letter of Understanding and Terms dated November 1, 2000, providing for Euthenics International to pay us an ongoing royalty of \$.50 per each bottle of product sold for a period five years from December 1, 2000, through 2005.
+As compensation for the design and ongoing maintenance services and costs relating to another customized site for Euthenics International, Inc., a company engaged in marketing and distributing dietary supplements, we entered into a Letter of Understanding and Terms dated November 1, 2000, providing for Euthenics International to pay us an ongoing royalty of \$.50 per each bottle of product sold for a five-year period from December 1, 2000, through 2005.
 Thereafter, the agreement is renewable annually commencing December 1, 2005, subject to termination by either party within thirty days prior to December 1 of each year.
-Commencing in January 2001, Euthenics has run infomercials from time-to-time on national television advertising its dietary supplements with limited success.
-We have agreed to upgrade and integrate Euthenics International's "Mail Order Management" ("MOM") system with a secure e-commerce site in connection with Euthenics International's national infomercial marketing campaign.
-We have also agreed to train Euthenics International employees on the MOM system by hiring and compensating a mutually acceptable expert consultant.
-We expect to receive revenue in the near future from our royalty arrangement with Euthenics International.
-Euthenics International currently averages sales of approximately ten bottles of supplements per week from its web site.
-We plan to bill Euthenics International when the sum of \$100 in royalties is owed to us from dietary supplement sales from the company's web site.
-Euthenics International intends to initiate a major infomercial campaign to advertise it dietary supplements commencing in September 2001.
-We cannot be certain that the new infomercial campaign will be more successful than previous campaigns or that we will realize significant revenue or achieve profitability as a result of our royalty arrangement with Euthenics International.
-Further, we cannot be certain that we will achieve profitability by designing, marketing, selling and maintaining customized and template, turnkey sites on the Internet hosted by third parties.
-We may not receive adequate compensation for our products and services as a result of the non-traditional compensation arrangements we make with companies such as AJ Indoors and Euthenics International.
+Commencing in January 2001, Euthenics International's "Mail Order Management" ("MOM") system with a secure e-commerce site in connection with Euthenics International's national infomercial marketing campaign.
+We also agreed to train Euthenics International employees on the MOM system by hiring and compensating a mutually acceptable expert consultant.

+During 2002, Euthenics filed for bankruptcy and the agreement was terminated.
+We received no revenues under the agreement with Euthenics International.